Are you familiar with the concept of a “scapegoat”?

 In fact, your inner voice might be incredibly critical.
 At times, you may honestly believe that you’re as horrible as they’ve tried to make you believe that you are.
 That’s where their power has stemmed from: trying to cut you down as much as possible.

 So you need to rebuild yourself.
 You’re the one who has to take all the action with regard to self-care and healing.

 How do you do that?
 Some simple actions you can take include:

 – Speak to a professional.
 If you can, it would be a good idea to seek out a therapist to help you through this.
 There are more layers to unpack here than a flaky pastry, and they’ll likely have some helpful, actionable advice and coping techniques for you.
-A good place to get professional help is the website BetterHelp.com – here, you’ll be able to connect with a therapist via phone, video, or instant message.
+BetterHelp.com is a website where you can connect with a therapist via phone, video, or instant message.

 – Surround yourself with people who treat you with kindness, love, and respect.
 Nurture the friendships that mean the most to you.
 Strengthen and deepen them slowly over time so that you have a solid foundation of genuine care and appreciation to build upon.